This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-- Next day gently brush or vacuum the powder off the area.
+- The next day, gently brush or vacuum the powder off the area.

 - Use a suede eraser or a gum eraser(brown) to remove any remaining stain.

-- Repeat this 2-3 times in order to clean the stain completely.
+- Repeat this 2-3 times to clean the stain completely.

 3. Blood Stains: